 Fund MLRO Activities

 In providing the MLRO service the Fund MLRO will:

-- on appointment and annually thereafter perform a detailed on-site review of the documented risk-based CDD controls and procedures at the fund administrator;
+- on appointment and annually thereafter perform a detailed on-site review of the documented AML/CFT/FS process at the fund administrator;

-- establish, and review an on annual basis, the AML business risk assessment;
+- Perform and review an on annual basis, the AML business risk assessment for the investment fund;

-- on appointment (if applicable) and annually thereafter sample check the existence and suitability of CDD documentation and the actual operation of CDD controls at the fund administrator (including transaction monitoring, assess blocked accounts, report on the redemption process and test the screening process for politically exposed persons (PEPs) including sanctioned individuals/entities);
+- on an annual basis sample check the existence and suitability of CDD documentation and the actual operation of the AML/CFT/FS Process at the fund administrator (including transaction monitoring, blocked accounts, redemption process and screening process for politically exposed persons (PEPs) and sanctioned individuals/entities);

-- upon changes to relevant legislation and money laundering and terrorist financing regulatory guidance, assess the adequacy of the AML/CFT Process at the fund administrator to ensure compliance;
+- upon changes to relevant legislation and money laundering, terrorist financing and financial sanctions regulatory guidance, assess the adequacy of the AML/ CFT/FS Process at the fund administrator to ensure compliance;

 - establish procedures to ensure monthly/quarterly reports are received from the fund administrator permitting the Fund MLRO to report suspicious transactions (if appropriate) and monitor the ongoing maintenance of CDD documentation by the fund administrator;

-- communicate suspicious transactions to the Police and Revenue Commissioners as appropriate and maintain the register of reports;
+- communicate reports of suspicious transactions to the Police and Revenue Commissioners as appropriate and maintain the register of reports;

 - provide annual AML training addressing the Irish legislative requirements and practical issues.